- About GBF

 Grassroots Business Fund: Operational metrics include the percentage of on time reporting and reflows from its portfolio companies, the percentage of administration costs covered with investment returns, opening additional field offices, staff satisfaction and turnover

 Social metrics give GBF and its portfolio companies a picture of the social impact the high impact businesses are having on their suppliers or clients.
 It is important to note that many metrics GBF considers to be social metrics are actually operational metrics for high impact businesses.
-Social metrics include the number of farmers, artisans, entrepreneurs or BoP consumers a company is supplying from or selling to, the net income or savings to those people, and the number of female employees and suppliers
+Social metrics include the number of farmers, artisans, entrepreneurs or low-income consumers a company is supplying from or selling to, the net income or savings to those people, and the number of female employees and suppliers